umbraco/UmbracoDocs/14/umbraco-cms/reference/umbraco-flavored-markdown.md

 - The opening is `{` U+007B Left Curly Bracket
 - The closing is `}` U+007D Right Curly Bracket
-- The marker prefix is any valid Unicode character(s)
+- The marker prefix is any valid Unicode character(s), (including emojis!)
 - The remaining contents inside the curly brackets can contain any Unicode, including whitespace

 An example of this syntax to render a value of a property by its alias would be: `{= bodyText }`.